Submitting a SLURM Script

 This command will show the status of only your own jobs.

-you can cancel any running command using ctrl-c inside the terminal.
-This kills the activly running process.
+you can cancel any running command using CTRL+C inside the terminal.
+This kills the actively running process.

 Output and Error Files